muhammadzkralla/Z-Articlez/spring/roadmap.md

 Bonus: Learn about Filters in Spring Boot.

+Note: I recommend watching the second part of Lazy Programmer's playlist and Telusko's video for this week.

-## Week 16: Sending Messages to Users via E-mail & SMS
+## Week 17: Sending Messages to Users via E-mail & SMS

 Topics:
 * SMTP servers